sequenceiq/blog-test/source/_posts/2014-11-24-hadoop-2-5-2-docker.markdown

 date: 2014-11-24 20:07:18 +0200
 comments: true
 categories: [Hadoop]
-published: false
+published: true
 author: Janos Matyas
 ---

-Following the release cycle of Hadoop, today we are releasing a new `2.5.2` version (point release) of our [Hadoop Docker container](https://registry.hub.docker.com/u/sequenceiq/hadoop-docker/).
-The containers are available as `CentOS` or `Ubuntu` based as well.
+Following the release cycle of Hadoop, today we are releasing a new `2.5.2` point release version of our [Hadoop Docker container](https://registry.hub.docker.com/u/sequenceiq/hadoop-docker/).

 ##Centos